The symptom

 We design the sales motion, install the operating cadence, and stay close enough to make it stick.

-- Weekly forecasting cadence — pipeline meeting that actually moves the number, not a status update theater.
+- Weekly forecasting cadence, pipeline meeting that actually moves the number, not status-update theater.

 Where this fits